ZibanPirate/Learn-Git-and-Github/lessons/0x1-Git_Basics/Git_Basics_pt1.md

 ***
 -   1 - Create an issue :

-    Create an issue on the repository created on your Github Classroom, and write on its body :
+    Create an issue on the repository created on your Github Classroom,its body :

     ```
     Let's make Algeria great again and start that by learning Open Source.
     ```

--   2 - Share a screenshot of your work :
+-   2 - Share a screenshot of your work ( on the same issue):
     - [ ] Create a directory using the command `mkdir`
     - [ ] In the directory you created initialize Git using `git init`
     - [ ] Create a README.md file in your directory using the `touch` command